butla/bultrowicz.com/cv/curriculum_vitae.en.md

 ## Summary

-I'm a passionate senior software engineer with a drive for constant improvement and a curiosity about inner workings of technologies.
+I'm a software developer with a drive for constant improvement and a curiosity about inner workings of technologies.
-I love Python, Linux, and creating robust distributed systems.
+I love Python, Linux, and creating resilient distributed systems.
 I have a strong belief in continuous testing and gradual change.

+I can design, implement, and consult the creation of IT solutions, especially:
+- business process automation and measurement (dashboards, statistics, alerting)
+- data pipelines
+- web applications
+- automated test suites (back-end, front-end, load, chaos)
+- Python-based software

+I also offer training in these areas.

 You can check out my blog at https://bultrowicz.com/ and my GitHub account at https://github.com/butla.

 ## Computer skills

 - expert in Python programming
-- secondary programming languages: Bash, Java, C++, C#
+- secondary programming languages: Bash, Java, C++, JavaScript, C#
 - writing understandable and testable code
 - web development with AioHTTP, Falcon, Flask, and Django
 - advanced web application testing (including microservices)